ORM Migrations

 Volatile default detection

-Sequelize.literal('NOW()') used as a defaultValue is lowered to a synthetic volatile expression so the normal analyzer can flag it like any other non-constant default.
+Sequelize.literal('clock_timestamp()') used as a defaultValue is lowered to a synthetic volatile expression so the normal analyzer can flag it like any other volatile default.

 Prisma